Micha Joffee MD

 Many medical offices have recently taken a “corporate” route in order to survive in the new doctor payment model called Value Based Care.
 This model was developed by Medicare and insurance companies to financially reward groups of doctors for saving money on the health care costs of large populations of patients.

 In the Value Based Care model, the health of a large group of patients is given high priority.
 In my opinion this sometimes comes at the expense of your individual needs.
-Your office visit can become less personal and less meaningful, and a corporate third party intrudes into decisions that should be solely between you and your doctor.
+It is hard to find the right person to talk to on the phone when you call your doctor's office, and often times calls are not returned.
+ALso your office visit can become less personal and less meaningful, and a corporate third party intrudes into decisions that should be solely between you and your doctor.

 My DPC office is privately owned and independent of insurance companies, hospitals, and large medical practice groups, removing conflicts of interest that could negatively impact your care.
 The result is medicine the way it should be: personalized and unbiased care that only prioritizes your interests.